informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - The `"show_null"` settings applies to the annotated model element and is also the default for any nested element.
   - The annotation is allowed on catalog in order to set the default for all schemas in the catalog.
   - The annotation is allowed on schemas in order to set the default for all tables in the schema.
-  - Each _ncontext_ `:` _nshow_ instruction overrides the inherited instruction for the same _ncontext_ while still deferring to the inherited annotation for any unspecified _ncontext_.
-The `"*"` wildcard _ncontext_ allows masking of any inherited instruction.
+  - Each _context_ `:` _nshow_ instruction overrides the inherited instruction for the same _context_ while still deferring to the inherited annotation for any unspecified _context_.
+The `"*"` wildcard _context_ allows masking of any inherited instruction.
   - A global default is assumed: `{`... `"show_null": { "detailed": false, "*": true` ... `}`
 - The `"show_foreign_key_link"` settings applies to the annotated model element and is also the default for any nested element.
   - The annotation is allowed on catalog in order to set the default for all schemas in the catalog.
   - The annotation is allowed on schemas in order to set the default for all tables in the schema.
-  - Each _ncontext_ `:` _fklink_ instruction overrides the inherited instruction for the same _ncontext_ while still deferring to the inherited annotation for any unspecified _ncontext_.
-The `"*"` wildcard _ncontext_ allows masking of any inherited instruction.
+  - Each _context_ `:` _fklink_ instruction overrides the inherited instruction for the same _context_ while still deferring to the inherited annotation for any unspecified _context_.
+The `"*"` wildcard _context_ allows masking of any inherited instruction.
   - A global default is assumed: `{`... `"show_foreign_key_link": { "*": true` ... `}`

 This annotation provides an override guidance for Chaise applications using a hierarchical scoping mode: